-ESE 475 Undergraduate Teaching Practicum (3)
+ESE 475: Undergraduate Teaching Practicum (3)

 Students assist the faculty in teaching by conducting recitation or laboratory sections that supplement a lecture course.
 The student receives regularly scheduled supervision from the faculty instructor.
-May be used for Electrical Engineering or Computer Engineering to satisfy one technical elective and repeated once.
-All semesters.
+May be used as an open elective only and repeated once.
+Fall, Spring, Summer

-Prerequisites: U4 standing, a minimum grade point average of 3.0 in all Stony Brook courses, and a grade of B in the course in which the student is to assist; permission of the department.
+Prerequisites: U4 standing; a minimum g.p.a. of 3.00 in all Stony Brook courses, and a grade of B or better in the course in which the student is to assist; permission of department.